JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-getting-started.md

   this tutorial.
 * To complete this tutorial, you'll only need Android Studio.
 It allows you to try multiplatform development on Android and desktop.
 For iOS, you need a macOS machine with XCode installed.
 This is a general limitation of iOS development.
+  * To try a new multiplatform experience without juggling different IDEs and switching to Xcode for writing Swift code, try out [JetBrains Fleet for multiplatform development](fleet.md).
 * If you wish, you can limit your choice to the specific platforms you're interested in and omit the others.

 Get to know Compose Multiplatform by completing these steps: